 7. Connect the USB cable on the utility device to the lock's receptive port located underneath the bottom of the lock.
 You will need to remove the rubber cover on the lock's receptive port to insert the USB cable.
 Be sure the connectors of the USB cable and the lock's receptive port match up.

-- 8. The download process will take several moments, during which time the utility device screen will display the message "<<< Download Audit" and beep every few seconds. - 9.
-The utility device screen will display the message "OPERATION COMPLETED REMOVE DEVICE NOW Download Audit."
-You will hear two beeps.
-The lock's audit trail has been retrieved.
-Remove the USB cable from the lock.
-Replace the rubber cover on the lock's receptive port.
+The download process will take several moments, during which time the utility device screen will display the message "<<< Download Audit" and beep every few seconds.

 <<< Download Audit